fares-data-build-tool/create-data/docs/reference/high-level-design.md

 ## Availability and Resilience

 We aim for full availability of the service at all times.
-We utilise Uptime Robot for uptime monitoring and surface a status dashboard at [https://status.tfn-prod.infinityworks.com](https://status.tfn-prod.infinityworks.com)
+We utilise Uptime Robot for uptime monitoring.

 ### Infrastructure